Compare Debt Consolidation Loans

 What are the advantages and disadvantages of debt consolidation loans?

-When considering applying for a debt consolidation loan, it’s worth weighing up the pros and cons to see if it’s the best option for you.
+When considering a debt consolidation loan, it’s worth weighing up the pros and cons to see if it’s the best option for you.

 • Potential savings on interest - If you currently have multiple high-interest debts, consolidating the amount you owe into one lower-interest loan could save you money by paying less interest.

-• Could take longer to repay - Fixed monthly payments could mean you spend longer to pay off your debts.
+• Could take longer to repay - Fixed monthly payments could mean you spend longer paying off your debts.

-• Could lose your home - Missing repayments could not only damage your credit score, but if you’ve used a secured loan to consolidate your debts, you could potentially lose your home, or any other asset you used to secure the debt.
+• Could lose your home - Missing repayments could damage your credit score, and if you’ve used a secured loan to consolidate debt, you could potentially lose your home or any other asset you used to secure the debt.

 The information provided does not constitute financial advice, it’s always important to do your own research to ensure a financial product is right for your circumstances.
 If you’re unsure you should contact an independent financial advisor.